bstaple1/MTGA_Draft_17Lands/README.md

 ## Steps for Windows

+- Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file or clone the repository.

-- Step 1: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box
+- Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box

-- Step 2: Double-click the Draft Tool executable (.exe) to start the application.
+- Step 3: Double-click the Draft Tool executable (.exe) to start the application.

-- Step 3: Start the draft in Arena.
+- Step 4: Start the draft in Arena.

 ## Steps for Mac
+- Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file or clone the repository.

-- Step 1: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.
+- Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.

-- Step 2: Download and install the latest version of python 3 from this location: https://www.python.org/downloads/macos/.
+- Step 3: Download and install the latest version of python 3 from this location: https://www.python.org/downloads/macos/.

-- Step 3: Install the python package installer Pip by opening the Mac terminal and entering "python3.10 -m ensurepip --upgrade".
+- Step 4: Install the python package installer Pip by opening the Mac terminal and entering "python3.10 -m ensurepip --upgrade".

-- Step 4: Install the python image library Pillow by opening the Mac terminal and entering "python3.10 -m pip install --upgrade Pillow".
+- Step 5: Install the python image library Pillow by opening the Mac terminal and entering "python3.10 -m pip install --upgrade Pillow".

-- Step 5: Install the python input monitoring library Pynput by opening the Mac terminal and entering "python3.10 -m pip install --upgrade pynput".
+- Step 6: Install the python input monitoring library Pynput by opening the Mac terminal and entering "python3.10 -m pip install --upgrade pynput".

-- Step 6: Install web certificates by going to "/Applications/Python 3.10/" and double-clicking the file "Install Certificates.command".
+- Step 7: Install web certificates by going to "/Applications/Python 3.10/" and double-clicking the file "Install Certificates.command".

-- Step 7: Open the config.json file in a text editor and change the "hotkey_enabled" field from "true" to "false".
+- Step 8: Open the config.json file in a text editor and change the "hotkey_enabled" field from "true" to "false".

-- Step 8: Decrease the table width by setting the table_width field to 220 in the config.json file.
+- Step 9: Decrease the table width by setting the table_width field to 220 in the config.json file.

-- Step 9: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC" without quotes.
+- Step 10: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC" without quotes.

-- Step 10: Install the python widget library by opening the Mac terminal and entering "python3.10 -m pip install --upgrade ttkwidgets".
+- Step 11: Install the python widget library by opening the Mac terminal and entering "python3.10 -m pip install --upgrade ttkwidgets".

-- Step 11: Set Arena to window mode.
+- Step 12: Set Arena to window mode.

-- Step 12: Start the draft in Arena.
+- Step 13: Start the draft in Arena.

 ## UI Features